 Deductions for capital works (Division 43 ITAA 1997) Income producing buildings constructed after 17 July 1985 can be eligible for building allowances, of either 2.5% or 4% p.a. dependent upon construction commencement date.
 Building allowances are calculated using actual costs of construction or refurbishment, excluding the cost of all plant and non-eligible items e.g. land and soft landscaping.

 Additional Claims Renovations, extensions, repairs, and write-off of demolished works can provide additional opportunities for the investor to increase the deductions and return on their property.

 How do I submit a claim?
 A high level of expertise is required to ensure that investors obtain maximum allowable entitlements.
 To submit a property tax allowances claim to the Australian Taxation Office (ATO), an investor should request a property tax allowances schedule from a professionally qualified person.
 Quantity Surveyors are stated as appropriately qualified people in Tax Ruling 97/25 and their schedule will substantiate an investor’s depreciation claim upon lodgement of their tax return with the ATO.

 How is my claim analysed?
 Since all properties are different, a standard approach to depreciation cannot be applied.
-In order to maximise the deductions available for each specific property, and to substantiate the claim to the ATO, Melbourne Tax Depreciation (MTB) conducts a detailed examination of all available documents, together with a thorough on-site inspection of the property.
+In order to maximise the deductions available for each specific property, and to substantiate the claim to the ATO, Melbourne Tax Depreciation (MTD) conducts a detailed examination of all available documents, together with a thorough on-site inspection of the property.
 The various calculations are then made to determine the appropriate deductions and allowances for the property.

 When should I obtain a property tax schedule?
 The best time is usually as soon as possible after settlement.